gambo94/sprint3/readme.md

 This game runs on app.js.
 How to create instances of the two classes Player and FightingGame:

-- Creating new player: const player = new Player('name you want to use');
+- Creating new player: const 'player' = new Player('name you want to use');
-- Creating new game: const fight = new FightingGame('name you want to use');
+- Creating new game: const 'fight' = new FightingGame('name you want to use');

  ### Game methods: